NadirFasola/nadirfasola.github.io/_courses/calculus/integrationByParts.md

   title = 'of Thm.
 1'
 %}

 Great!
-So now we have a new result for computing integrals at our disposal!
-But, how do we use it practically?
+So now we have a new method of computing integrals at our disposal!
+But, how can we use it in practice?
 Is it really useful?
-Here is an informal, human-readable translation of what the theorem is really telling us.
+Here is an informal, human-readable summary of what the theorem is really telling us.

-If you're given the integral of the product $$f\cdot g$$ of two functions $$f$$ and $$g$$, that is
+If you are given the integral of the product of two functions, that is

 $$
 \int_{a}^b f(x)g(x)\operatorname dx